PRIORITY 72-HOUR BRIEF Representative Composite — Not Confidential

 Agency Permit / Authorization Process Type Timeline Risk Notes

-SHPO / ACHP NHPA Section 106 Federal Undertaking Review 12–24 mo LOW Cultural resource surveys + tribal consultation required; manageable with early engagement
+SHPO / funding agency NHPA Section 106 Federal Undertaking Review 4–12 mo MEDIUM Cultural survey + tribal consultation; ground disturbance at array and powerhouse pad

 Want this matrix for your project?
 We deliver it in 72 hours.